fyfirman/pacis-questionnaire-bot/readme.md

    npm start
    ```

-4. Fill captha and click login
+5. Fill captcha and click login if you skipped step no. 2

-5. Enjoy your grades!
+6. Enjoy your grades!

 <!-- CONTRIBUTING -->